 Monitoring is equally affordable with abode.
 For starters, you can self-monitor for free, and you can’t get much cheaper than free.
 But, like SimpliSafe, abode allows you to ramp up your monitoring when you need to.
 Add video recording for just $5.83 per month, about half of what SimpliSafe charges.
 Or, you can get full professional monitoring, 24/7, 365 days a year, for – get this – $12 per month.
 That almost makes it a shame to self-monitor.

 Abode offers a wide range of devices, including hubs, entry sensors, motion sensors, glass break sensors, smoke detectors, and cameras.
-And the company recently began expanding its line of equipment to include smart home devices such as front door locks.
-These come with a choice of Bluetooth keypad or fingerprint access and are among the best smart locks on the market.
+All of these devices include high-tech options like the ability to utilize IFTTT routines.
+In fact, in keeping with its commitment to making cutting-edge home security devices affordable, abode expanded its line to include smart home equipment like front door locks.
+These feature a choice of fingerprint access or a Bluetooth keypad, and have quickly become some of the best smart locks on the market.

 Pro Tip: Smart home devices are notorious entry points for hackers to gain access to your network.
 When we were testing abode, we made sure to use a router-level VPN to keep ourselves safe.